Emerson Electric Co. (EMR). Below are some highlights from the above linked analysis:

 4. Graham Number

-EMR is trading at a premium to all four valuations above.
-When also considering the NPV MMA Differential, the stock is trading at a 31.0% premium to its calculated fair value of $43.04.
+EMR is trading at a discount to only 3.) above.
+Since EMR's tangible book value is not meaningful, a Graham number can not be calculated.
+The stock is trading at a 17.3% premium to its calculated fair value of $41.35.
 EMR did not earn any Stars in this section.